tekdoc/traefik-examples/example_fileprovider/README.md

 # Traefik on Docker control access to an external server

-With the grove of apps that have Docker container make the use of Traefik simple.
-But it can append that you have to redirect the traffic to an external server in the network and you can't work with docker labels.
+Using Traefik with any of the numerous apps available in Docker containers is simple.
+But there may come a time when you need to redirect traffic for a non-docker app to an external server in the network.

 ## Getting Started